teampoltergeist/poltergeist/README.md

 *   Frame switching support now uses native PhantomJS APIs.
 (This might make it work better, but in general it's a badly tested area both in Capybara and Poltergeist.)
+*   Support for the Capybara window switching API (`page.within_window`).
+It is probably buggy, but works for basic things.

 #### Bug fixes ####